 In an industry as evolutionary and revolutionary as game and media design, it is essential that faculty can keep up with the change.
 That is why Marist’s Games and Emerging Media faculty are all actively-engaged and highly-recognized members of the Game Design industry.
 Our faculty take their real-time experience in the field and apply it to their classrooms, ensuring that you are one step ahead when you take your place in the industry.
 View all Games & Interactive Media faculty >

 Dr. Fanfarelli is a professor, researcher, author, and patented inventor.
 His research focuses on digital badging and video games, and how these entities can integrate educational and psychological theory to enhance design.
+In addition to his work having been presented in five countries, Dr. Fanfarelli also holds a patent on an automated system and method for simulating human judgment in the comparison of digital image pairs.

-At Marist, our triangle approach to education is incredibly unique.
+At Marist, our "triangle approach" to education is incredibly unique.
 By selecting a major, you are never pigeon-holed, and are, in fact, encouraged to expand your academic path and explore new things.
 This approach allows you to discover your passion, harness your talent, increase your marketability, and create a career path specific to you.
 For our Games and Emerging Media students, these are only a few examples of the variety of career opportunities after Marist:

-= Game Linguist/Translator
+= Game Writer

 = Game Animator

-+ Business Major
++ Business or Advertising Minor

-= Game Studio Marketing Manager
+= Game Producer/Studio Manager

 The Value of a Marist Education